stephband/dom/README.md

 ##### `.attribute(name, node)`

 Returns the string contents of attribute `name`, or if the attribute is known boolean, returns `true` or `false`.
+If the attribute is not set, returns `undefined`.

 ##### `.classes(node)`